GoodIntentionsAssistant/gi/README.md

-# Good Intentions Chat Bot
+# Good Intentions Chatbot Framework

 ## Overview
-GI is a chat bot framework.
+GI is a chatbot framework.

 It is very much experimental and in its infancy but I've been really interested to make it open source to see if the community can build, improve and provide feedback on the framework.
 This documentation is not fully complete so it is only recommended to use this framework if you're prepared to dive into the code.